supeng123/frontEnd-optimization/Angular/README.md

 }

-switchMap Cancels the current subscription/request and can cause race condition Use for get request or cancelable requests like searches

 concatMap Runs subscriptions/requests in order and is less performant Use for get, post and put requests when order is important

 mergeMap Runs subscriptions/requests in parallel
 Use for put, post and delete methods when order is not important

+switchMap Cancels the current subscription/request and can cause race condition Use for get request or cancelable requests like searches 永远取最新的

-exhaustMap Ignores all subsequent subscriptions/requests until it completes Use for login when you do not want more requests until the initial one is completed
+exhaustMap Ignores all subsequent subscriptions/requests until it completes 永远取第一个出来的 Use for login when you do not want more requests until the initial one is completed

 //app.module